 Pokemon Go is all the rage right now.
 “Gotta catch them all!”
 This may work for Pokemon, but it does not work in business.
-But why!?! isn’t that how we get the most profit, by trying get the most customers?
+But why!?! isn’t that how we get the most profit, by trying to get the most customers?
 Well, yes and no.

 While I was in college, one of our assignments was to make a business plan for a mock business.
 One group sold chocolate.
 Their target market was anyone who likes chocolate.
 On the surface that sounds reasonable.
-They were after all, selling chocolate.
+They were, after all, selling chocolate.
 So, what’s wrong with this strategy?
 Who wouldn’t want to appease everyone who likes chocolate, get a bunch of new customers, and make a profitable business, right!?!…wrong!

 Not all chocolate is the same.
 A Hershey’s chocolate bar is very different than a Godiva chocolate truffle.
 They also attract a different kind of customer.
-The person who likes Godiva chocolate is willing to pay a premium for high quality ingredients.
+The person who likes Godiva chocolate is willing to pay a premium for high-quality ingredients.
 That customer is very different from the customer who is picking up a Hershey’s bar in the checkout line.
 So, what would happen if both these brands changed their strategy to appeal to ‘anyone who likes chocolate’.
 They would both flop!

 Not everyone wants every kind of chocolate